 2015-16 Focus Group Highlights

-During the 2015-16 school year, Big Valley Christian School parents were invited to participate in one of 11 different focus group meetings with Superintendent Bobby Kirchner to discuss their experiences at BVCS.
+During the 2015-16 school year, Big Valley Christian School parents were invited to participate in one of 11 different focus group meetings with our former Superintendent Bobby Kirchner to discuss their experiences at BVCS.
 Each meeting followed a similar outline discussing what things the participants felt were going well or working well, and what things they felt needed attention.
 We wanted to share with our school families the summary results of those meetings.

 Under the category of what is working well at BVCS, two themes were expressed in multiple ways at every meeting.